james-nesbitt/metta/demos/launchpad_existing/README.md

 pip install -e path/to/mtt
 ```

-now just run pytest (with -s to see lauchpad output)
+now just run pytest (with -s to see launchpad output)

 ```
 pytest -s